Glossary

-Please note that terms and definitions in this glossary will change over time as changes in thinking and attitudes towards vocabulary about sexual orientation and gender identity happen.
-These terms and definitions are not standardized and may be used differently by different people and in different regions.
+Note on language: Terms and definitions may change over time as understanding of sexual orientation and gender identity evolves.
+These terms and definitions are not standardized and usage may vary by individual or region.

 Search for a term, or jump to a section